daormar/debasher/doc/design_doc_resident.md

 - The Contract's "Conformance status" lists the verified gaps between the code and its guarantees;
   they come before anything else in this list.
+- **A channel from the `Supervisor` to an initiator, when the initiator declares it as an input port, is treated as a data port.** Found and verified on 2026-09-20 with real fifos: an initiator whose only input is that channel opens its round on `start_snapshot`, forwards the marker downstream and then waits for a marker from the channel for good (it carries only `INTERACT`), so no checkpoint is written.
+Besides, a `CLOSE` from the `Supervisor` when it stops closes that port for good (its reader drops what follows and a relaunched node restores it as closed), so the triggers of a `Supervisor` relaunched by hand would be dropped.
+Both point to control ports as a kind of port of their own: not part of the barrier and not closed by a `CLOSE`.
+To be designed after step 4.
 - **`debasher_stop`, `debasher_status` and `debasher_stats` did not see a resident program launched
   without `--sched BUILTIN`: fixed on 2026-09-20, for every program.** Found with real runs:
   `debasher_exec` forced the built-in scheduler for a resident program only in its own memory, while the